bercesadam/KetCat/README.md

 KetCat is a modern C++ framework designed to unify the logical abstractions of quantum computing with the underlying physical reality of the **Time-Dependent Schrödinger Equation (TDSE)**.
 The project focuses on the ab initio modeling and visualization of neutral atom quantum processors.

 ### Concept: The "Digital Quantum Observatory"
-KetCat is not a mass-market research tool; it is a work of technological art and an architectural experiment.
+KetCat is not a mass-market research tool; it is an independent, one-man development, meant to be a work of technological art, an architectural experiment and a tool for personal learning and explorations in quantum mechanics.
 While most quantum simulators stop at gate-level matrix multiplications, KetCat digs down to the "silicon" of the universe: it simulates the dynamics of **laser-atom interactions**.
 Here, quantum gates are not abstract unitary operators but the result of real-time physical processes (e.g., STIRAP protocols) governed by fundamental laws.

 ### Current Focus: Neutral Atoms & STIRAP